Search NSGC

 Step 3 - Award Notification Process

-SIGs will be notified about final funding decisions by the RQO SIG Grant Subcommittee and are responsible for communicating directly to applicants about their award status.
+Applicants will be notified about the final funding decisions by the RQO SIG Grant Subcommittee.

 Step 4 - Reporting Requirements

 Progress reports will be due one year after the awarding of funds to the relevant SIG, the RQO SIG Grant Subcommittee, and the RQO NSGC staff member.
-This report should be 2 page maximum, including tables/figures if applicable.
-These reports should include details on study milestones and financial reporting, including the budgeted expenses compared to actual expenses with receipts.
-Any unused funds at the are required to be returned to NSGC.
+The RQO SIG Grant Subcommittee will provide a report template which will outline the required information.
+Any unused funds at the completion of the grant are required to be returned to NSGC.

 General Questions